-Providers wondering if which technologies to choose for telehealth services after COVID-19 will have a growing list of options.
+Providers wondering if which technologies to choose for telehealth services now have a confusing list of options.
 Fundamental to making those choices is a) understanding the law and b) understand a practice’s needs.
 This article will briefly review both aspects and point to other resources to help the practitioner make optimally-informed choices.

 The Law (HIPAA, PIPEDA and Other Privacy Laws)

-While most countries have a technology-related healthcare privacy law, the law referenced in this article is primary HIPAA, the US law — although Canada’s PIPEDA privacy law is similar to HIPAA in many respects, as are those in many other countries.
+While most countries have a technology-related healthcare privacy law, the law referenced in this article is primary HIPAA, the US law. (although similar laws exist in other countries, such as Canada’s PIPEDA.)

 Understanding One’s Practice Needs for Telehealth Services

-The OCR announcement makes it clear that enforcement of the law is relaxed during COVID, for health care providers who provide telehealth in good faith.
-The issues of good faith actions then, much come into focus.
+The OCR announcement makes it clear that HIPAA enforcement is currently relaxed for health care providers who provide telehealth in good faith.
+The OCR statement further outlines issues of good faith actions.
+These are detailed next.

-The OCR article referenced above offers a number os ways that practitioners can operate in good faith.
-Those ways include doing the best they can do to supply as many privacy precautions as possible, including the:
+The OCR statement about a relaxation of enforcement related to a practitioners’ choice of technology during COVID-19 describes several ways that practitioners can operate in good faith.
+First, it outlines the need for providing as many privacy precautions as possible, including the:

 - Release of the minimum necessary amount of information

-- Use of as many security features as possible on the technology chosen
+- Use of as many security features as available with the clinician’s chosen technology

-- Have a discussion with the client or patient of the risks to their privacy and security of the telehealth service can be compromised.
+- Have a discussion with the client or patient about the specific risks to their privacy and security as related to the clinician’s chosen technology

 Many telecommuting platforms pose a security risk when used in conjunction with sensitive information.
-While some telecommunication platforms are available for free, they often offer more customer service as well as security services for their paid subscriptions.
-However, there may still be risks associated with using paid services.
-For instance, it was recently discovered with the influx of Zoom users, that the company misled users into believing that the service used end-to-end encryption (E2EE).
+While some telecommunication platforms are available for free, added costs are levied for customer service and additional security services.
+But paying for a service doesn’t assure security.
+For instance, it was recently discovered that ZOOM misled users into believing that the service used end-to-end encryption (E2EE).
 E2EE ensures that only authorized users have access to sensitive data.
 However, Zoom was using its own definition of E2EE, which led to the company being investigated by the New York Attorney General.
-While the service prevented outside access to meeting information, the company was still able to access the data, putting sensitive data at risk.
-For true E2EE, Zoom should not be able to access user data.
+While the service prevented outside access to meeting information, the company itself was still able to access patient data, putting sensitive data at risk.
+For true E2EE, a company should not be able to access user data.

-The zoom settlement reflected Zoom’s quick response to identified privacy and security concerns, including Zoom’s changed default settings, additional features to bolster user privacy, and removing questionable features that could impact privacy.
+The zoom settlement reflected Zoom’s quick response with changed default settings, additional features to bolster user privacy, and removing questionable features that could impact privacy.
 The latest Zoom 5.0 platform reportedly addresses many outstanding issues, including implementing a 256-bit GCM encryption standard.
 As with many companies that were caught off guard by the COVID epidemic, standards have been improved and are now much safer.
-In fact, due to the recent investigation, there are chances that ZOOM may now be safer than some other video systems.
+In fact, due to the recent investigation, there are chances that Zoom may now be safer than some other video systems.

 While many clinicians may feel a sense of security by knowing that they use a video company that is not in the mainstream news, they may be surprised to learn that many video systems use Zoom, Vidyo or VSEE at core, and develop a “wrapper” to re-sell one or more of these services to healthcare and other professionals seeking video services.
 That is because some of these larger companies have offered reliable services in the past, and have the types of funding that will keep their systems operational when needed.